cyberatlas/WordOfMouth/notes.md

     ```
     source ~/.zshrc
     ```
-    Look up how to do it for your shell if you are using something else
+    Look up how to do it for your shell if you are using something else <br>
-6. Make a directory for your virtualenvs, and change into it
+6. Make a directory for your virtualenvs, and change into it <br>
     ```
     cd ~ && \
     mkdir virtual_env && \